Skip to main content

 To find out more about the kidneys and urine, see the leaflet called What do kidneys do?

-A raised blood sugar (glucose) level that occurs in people with diabetes can cause a rise in the level of some chemicals within the kidney.
-These chemicals tend to make the glomeruli more 'leaky' which then allows albumin to leak into the urine.
+A raised blood sugar (glucose) level that occurs in people with diabetes can cause a rise in the level of some chemicals within the kidney, which leads to damage.
+This damage tends to make the glomeruli more 'leaky' which then allows albumin to leak into the urine.

 In addition, the raised blood glucose level may cause some proteins in the glomeruli to link together.
 These 'cross-linked' proteins can trigger a localised scarring process.
 This scarring process in the glomeruli is called glomerulosclerosis.
 It usually takes several years for glomerulosclerosis to develop and it only happens in some people with diabetes.